amcpherson/ijson/README.rst

 The `YAJL <https://lloyd.github.io/yajl>`__ library by `Lloyd Hilaiel
 <http://lloyd.io/>`_ is the most popular and efficient way to parse JSON in an
 iterative fashion.
+When building the library ourselves, we use `our own fork <https://github.com/rtobar/yajl>`__ that contains fixes for all known CVEs.

 Ijson was inspired by `yajl-py <http://pykler.github.com/yajl-py/>`_ wrapper by `Hatem Nassrat <http://www.nassrat.ca/>`_.
 Though ijson borrows almost nothing